-- The language in square brackets is variable and other language may be adjusted to conform to interim financial statements and to the terminology and presentation in the financial statements. - .19 An auditor's report usually accompanies the financial statements.
+- [Report date] Fellow, Canadian Institute of Actuaries - The language in square brackets is variable and other language may be adjusted to conform to interim financial statements and to the terminology and presentation in the financial statements. - An auditor's report usually accompanies the financial statements.
 Uniformity of common features in the two reports will avoid confusion to readers of the financial statements.
 Those common features include: